Chapter V · revised 28 April 2026

 Manager-Managed: How It Works

-In a manager-managed LLC, one or more designated managers (who may or may not be members) run daily operations.
+One or more designated managers (who may or may not be members) run daily operations.
 Non-manager members have no authority to act on behalf of the LLC.
-This creates a clear separation between ownership and management.
+This creates clear separation between ownership and management.

 Pros